Food facts, the cost of normal chicken feed, conventionally and organically grown:

 Legumes

-Several online references say that legumes such as fava beans [wikipedia entry] are often grown to feed to chickens.
-Hopefully, this can be done on a small scale effectively, without requiring the beans to be grown in a huge field and mechanically harvested.
+- Several online references say that legumes such as fava beans [wikipedia entry] are often grown to feed to chickens.
+Perhaps this can be done on a small scale effectively, without requiring the beans to be grown in a huge field and mechanically harvested.

-- As of May 2006, i have planted fava beans on a small scale as a test.
-I plant to simply pull the soft shells directly off the plant to feed to the chickens.
+- In May 2006, i planted fava beans on a small scale as a test.
+I planned to simply pull the soft shells directly off the plant to feed to the chickens.
 I found that Seeds of Change sells Sweet Loraine Fava Bean seeds in bulk for only $2.61/pound, with cheap shipping to Hawai'i.

 - October 2006: blog entry Fava Beans - no luck outlines our initial failure to grow favas in free-standing rows, which were heavily attacked by aphids.
 It also appears that our favas are not fixing nitrogen.
 They probably need an inoculant.